 Bekele Heto is one of the 255 farmers in wild, remote Halo Bariti.
 He sorted his crop to a grade 1 status and kept it separated from the rest of the coffee and sold it at a premium.

 It has the same sweetness and complexity as the big Halo Bariti lot, but just is elevated.
-Very clean, very sweet, enjoyable acidity.
+VERY clean, very sweet, enjoyable acidity.
 It's sorted nicer to a Grade 1 level, so it's a little bit easier to roast.
-We're noting tastes of blackberry, blueberry, cherry, and lemon with good body and long aftertaste.
+We're noting tastes of raspberry, lime, orange marmalade, with good body, crispness, and long aftertaste.

 It is being marketed and officially labeled as a Yirgacheffe, but his particular farm is in the Gedeo Zone in the Worka subregion.
 Halo Bariti is a new fair trade organic co-op that has only been in existence since 2012.
 The members of the co-op own their own land and can boast that they have the highest altitude to work with in the entire country of Ethiopia (4800 to 6800 feet above sea level).
 It's an area where wild, heirloom coffee grows naturally, and even though this co-op is cultivating the coffee plants for commercial sale, they still grow heirloom varietals native to their land, some of which aren't grown anywhere else in the world.